Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Reduced basis derivative-informed neural operator

 \subsection{Training sample generation and cost analysis for PDE models}

-We describe a training sample generation procedure and its cost analysis when the PtO map $\bdmc{G}$ is defined through a PDE model.
+We describe a training sample generation procedure and its cost analysis when the PtO map $\bdmc{G}$ is defined through a PDE.
 In particular, we consider an abstract variational residual form of the PDE as follows:

 where $\scrU$ and $\scrV$ are Hilbert spaces corresponding to the spaces of PDE state and residual, and $\calR:\scrU\times\scrM\to\scrV$ is the PDE residual operator.
-The residual space $\scrV$ is the dual space of the \textit{space of adjoint variable} in the context of PDE-constrained optimization \cite{manzoni2021optimal, troltzsch2010optimal} and the two spaces are identical when $\scrV$ is a Hilbert space.
-While the numerical examples in this work focus on steady-state problems where $\scrU$ is a Sobolev space defined over a spatial domain, our methodology is general and also applies to e.g., time-evolving problems where $\scrU$ is a time-evolving Sobolev space.
+The residual space $\scrV$ is the dual space of the \textit{space of adjoint variable} in the context of PDE-constrained optimization \citep{Antil2018, manzoni2021optimal} and the two spaces are identical when $\scrV$ is a Hilbert space.
+While the numerical examples in this work focus on steady-state problems where $\scrU$ is a Sobolev space defined over a spatial domain, e.g., $H^1(\Omega)$ where $\Omega$ is a spatial domain, our methodology is general.
+It can be applied to, e.g., time-evolving problems where $\scrU$ is a time-evolving space, e.g., $L^2([0, T];H^1(\Omega))$ where $T$ is a terminal time.